pononokp/pononokp/README.md

 #### Aspiring Software Engineer

 <pre>
-Passionate about software creation, innovation, game dev, and continuous learning.
+Passionate about AI software creation, innovation, game dev, and continuous learning.
 Let's connect and collaborate! ✨

 - 🔭 I’m currently working on a Gamified Time Management Web App for Students (Fun2Learn) and an AI language translator
 - 🌱 I’m currently learning cloud computing and AI